HubertPalo/ssl_tools/TFC-Cirilo/README.md

 ## Execution

 To execute an experiment you will need to pass the following arguments to the main file:
-- data: (KuHar, MotionSense, RealWorld_thigh, RealWorld_waist, UCI, or WISDM)
+- dataset: (KuHar, MotionSense, RealWorld_thigh, RealWorld_waist, UCI, or WISDM)
-- mode: (pt, cls, amb)
+- mode: (pt, cls, both)